 The cards offer cashback options, Aeroplan points that can be used for flights, and other travel rewards.
 There are also no-fee annual cards and a U.S. Dollar Visa Card that eliminates foreign currency conversion when paying bills or making purchases in U.S. dollars.

 1. RBC Chequing Accounts

-RBC offers four main chequing accounts along with a student account and a U.S. Personal account for frequent travellers.
+RBC offers four main chequing accounts, a student account and a U.S. Personal account for frequent travellers.